-This is by no means anywhere near as large as some VPN providers are, but there are some larger names who cover fewer countries.
+This is by no means anywhere near as large as some VPN providers are, but some larger names cover fewer countries.

 Although it may be a small network, they have covered some obscure locations, which makes things better for many more users.

-In the USA, you have the ability to change server on a city level.
-This is a great help for streaming services.
+In the USA, you can change servers on a city level.
+This is an excellent help for streaming services.

 When conducting speed tests, all the servers returned the IP address for their locations.